5 Natural remedies to treat rosacea

 1. Stress management

 Stress is a common trigger for rosacea flare-ups, so make sure you practice relaxation techniques such as meditation, deep breathing exercises or yoga.
-Also consider natural supplements that can help you overcome and combat anxiety and stress, including the acclaimed Stay Calm for managing stress and relieving anxiety, and Ashwagandha KSM-66.
-You may also enjoy learning more about the foods and vitamins to help relieve anxiety.
+Also consider natural supplements that can help you overcome stress, including the acclaimed Stay Calm and Ashwagandha KSM-66.
+You may also enjoy learning more about the foods and vitamins to help the body copy with stress.

 2. Aloe Vera